 Lower Blood Pressure

-Oxytocin isn’t all orgasms, emotional connection, and happiness.
+Oxytocin isn’t all intimacy, emotional connection, and happiness.
 Since it relaxes your body and reduces stress, oxytocin has also been linked to reduced blood pressure and healthier heart rates.
 Lower blood pressure will also decrease your risk for heart disease and stroke.

 Don’t let body consciousness hold you back from stripping down before bedtime.
 It could help get your body back on track.
 A 2014 study conducted by the U.S. National Institutes of Health reveals that people in a cold room produce double the amount of brown fat, a healthy fat that burns calories.
 Francesco S. Celi, the study’s author, said that keeping cool by sleeping nude could produce the same effect.

 Bacteria grow best in warm, moist areas.
 Tight pajamas create this environment on your body.
-By exposing more skin and letting your, ahem, organs breathe, you’ll be less likely to suffer from problems like acne and yeast infections.
+By exposing more skin and letting your, ahem, organs breathe, you’ll be less likely to suffer from problems like acne and infections.

 If you can’t knock your nighttime attire, do yourself a favor and keep it loose.
 Avoid elastics and fabrics that make you sweaty.
 Face it: those flannel pants are more loungewear, anyway.